Vegas World: Stratosphere project and closure

 In 1989, Stupak was planning a new 1,012-foot neon sign tower for Vegas World.
-The idea evolved to include an elevator leading up to an observation deck at the top.
-Stupak said he wanted the tower to become a local landmark, similar to the Eiffel Tower, the Empire State Building, and the Space Needle.
-Stupak's tower was approved by the Las Vegas City Council in 1990, at which point Vegas World had become the largest personally owned casino resort in the world.
-A new wing was added to the 25-story hotel tower in 1990.
+The idea eventually evolved into the Stratosphere observation tower, approved by the Las Vegas City Council in 1990.
+At the time, Vegas World was the largest personally owned casino resort in the world.
+A new wing was added to the 25-story hotel tower that year.